 Goto the Jaeger UI, you should find the trace for this request.

-Until now, we are not touch any existing code in petstore-jaeger after copied from the petstore project.
+Until now, we have not touched any existing code in petstore-jaeger after copying it from the petstore project.
 The only file that we have updated in the folder is the pom.xml that we have added the jaeger-tracing module into the dependency.

 From the above picture, you can see that the request trace is flat which means we have only one span per request.
 In this step, we are going to update the PetsGetHandler to add tracing to it.